nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

  2. output: Usualy one, but occasionally two files or abilities gained by completing this task
  3. task: a single operation that turns the input into output
  4. tags: a carriage return seperated list of relevant 1 - 2 word descriptions

-The entirety text of this file should be bounded by `---`
+ 5. YAML front matter block: The YAML sub-section of the file containing all the text of this file should be bounded by `---`

-The text from a User Story is programatically transformed into a sentence, so the input, output and task *must* be written such that they complete the sentence:
+**Important Note** The text from a User Story is programatically transformed into a sentence, so the input, output and task *must* be written such that they complete the sentence:

 `Use <input> to <task> to generate <output>`